 Fiestas Patronales de la República Dominicana / Celebrations of the Patron Saints of Dominican Republic

 Patronales/ Patron Saints.
-Every town and village in Dominican Republic has it’s own patron saint.
-Each town has a celebration for their saint.
+Every town and village in Dominican Republic has its own patron saint.
+Each town has a celebration for its saint.
 These celebrations usually cover an entire weekend or more with a party, music and just getting together of the inhabitants of the town in the local park or gathering area.
 It is a time of sharing with the neighbors and another excuse for having a party.
 Not that Dominicans need an excuse to have a party or a good time.

 Here is a list of Patron Saints and different celebrations and what town celebrates that saint.
 The dates are a general reference and can change year to year depending on the dates the government sets.
 Try to visit a town during their celebrations.
 You will be so happy you did, even if you are not Catholic.

 Enero / Janurary

 1. Santo Cristo de los Milagros of Bayaguana – ofrenda de los toros/ The Offering of the bulls (More information about this tradition go to our page on Town Traditions)